Tensor Representation of Lie Group

 (Also in matrix element, it say just same as structure constant.)

-This is similar to embedding finite group to symmetric group $S_n$ for generator.
+This is similar to embedding finite group to symmetric group S_n for generator.

 So in adjoint representation, each weight is same as root system.